kzwkt/Blogit/Packages/Git.md

 Voila!
 You are done with the syncing the original repository.

-1. Make sure you've pulled the new upstream branch into your local repo:
+- Make sure you've pulled the new upstream branch into your local repo:
-1.1.
-First, ensure your working tree is clean (commit/stash/revert any changes) 1.2.
-Then, git fetch upstream to retrieve the new upstream branch
+  - First, ensure your working tree is clean (commit/stash/revert any changes)
+  - Then, `git fetch upstream` to retrieve the new upstream branch

-2. Create and switch to a local version of the new upstream branch (newbranch):
+- Create and switch to a local version of the new upstream branch (newbranch):
-2.1. git checkout -b newbranch upstream/newbranch
+  `git checkout -b newbranch upstream/newbranch`

-3. When you're ready to push the new branch to origin:
+- When you're ready to push the new branch to origin:
-3.1. git push -u origin newbranch
+ - `git push -u origin newbranch`

 The -u switch sets up tracking to the specified remote (in this example, origin)